Steiner: Loose drain unacceptable on modern circuit

-Haas boss Guenther Steiner said it is unacceptable for any modern-day race circuit to have drain covers that could come loose after seeing his team's driver Romain Grosjean crash heavily in Sepang.
+Haas boss Guenther Steiner said the incident which saw his team's driver Romain Grosjean crash out of FP2 in Sepang "shouldn't happen" on a modern-day race circuit.

 Grosjean's car made contact with a drain cover which had been dislodged from its normal position on the kerbs of Turn 13 by Valtteri Bottas' Mercedes and Kimi Raikkonen's Ferrari moments earlier.
 The drain tore the right rear tyre from Grosjean's car and sent him spinning out into the wall, prematurely ending the session.
 The French driver walked away unhurt.